Are you lucky enough to have tickets to a concert at the Capitol Theatre in Port Chester?

 That first day featured a ten-piece orchestra regaling the audience with a lusty rendition of “The Star-Spangled Banner” in 1926.

 A screening of “Sea Wolf” followed the performance.
-People scrambled for one of the 2000 seats.
+Patrons scrambled for one of the 2000 seats in the auditorium.
 They quickly sold-out, and the theater sent hundreds more home.

 Film classics like Casablanca and Gone With the Wind first delighted audiences for just 5 cents back in the day.

-This is a classic 1920s movie theater with a stunning domed ceiling and elite side-wall boxes overlooking the stage.
+At the time, the Capitol Theatre was a classic 1920s movie theater with a stunning domed ceiling and elite side-wall boxes overlooking the auditorium.

 It speaks to the charm of the era’s most distinguished movie theaters.
 That list includes the Fox Savoy Theater in Brooklyn, designed by renowned architect Thomas Lamb.